joedefen/my-snaps/README.md

 [comment]: ![my-snaps.png](https://github.com/joedefen/update-tools/blob/main/images/my-snaps.png?raw=true)
 ![my-snaps.png](images/my-snaps.png)

-* In the header, the BTRFS partitions are shown with `df -h` info (showing Size, Used, Avail, Use%, and Mounted on); run df separate to remind you of the fields when needed.
+* In the header, the BTRFS partitions are shown with `df -h` info (showing Size, Used, Avail, Use%, and Mounted on); run df separately to remind you of the fields when needed.
-* All snapshots are expected to be in snapshot only subvolume mounted at `/.snapshots/`
-* Snapshots are to be named `{subvol}.YYYY-MM-DD-HHmmss` where `YYYY` are time fields separated by dashes or colons only PLUS and optional "label" that begins with `=`.
-* On your very first run, highlight each subvolume for which you wish snapshots, and press `s` to create one.
+* On your very first run, highlight each subvolume for which you wish snapshots, and press `s` to create one (use one of your standard labels)
-* On subsequent runs, `r` replaces your eldest snapshot of the same label for each top-level subvolume that has any snapshots.
+* `r` replaces your eldest snapshot of the same label for each top-level subvolume that has any snapshots.
-* On subsequent runs, `a` replaces a snapshot of the same label for each top-level subvolume that has any snapshots.
+* `a` replaces a snapshot of the same label for each top-level subvolume that has any snapshots.
-  * to describe snapshots, add a short label when prompted (e.g., "=preF40upg").
+  * to describe snapshots, add a short label when prompted (e.g., "=Update").
-  * **note**: you cannot use the characters "." or "/" in the snapshot names and labels
-* On subsequent runs, `a` adds one snapshot for each top-level subvolume that has any snapshots.

-> **Labels** create sets of snapshots that independently managed.
-You can create unique labels that are only removed manually.

-* Some other keys are:
 * `d`: to remove highlighted subvolume (usually pick a snapshot); you cannot remove mounted subvolumes; if there are nested subvolumes, those are removed too.
 * `u`: to get disk usage (this can take quite a while and is not perfect)
 * `?`: to get help on all keys and navigation

-* **NOTE**: actions require confirmation to ensure accidental keystrokes do not clobber your system.
+**NOTE**: actions often require confirmation to ensure accidental keystrokes do not clobber your system.

 **Non-interactive use**: `my-snaps` can be run non-interactively with these options:
 * `-p` or `--print` dumps your top-level subvolumes and their snapshots
 * `-s{N}` or `--add-snap-max={N}` adds a new snapshot for each subvolume with snapshots and removes the eldest until there are no more than `{N}`.
 * `-l{label}` or `--label={label}` to set the label of the snapshots involved.

-**Periodic Snapshots**: The included scripts, `daily-snaps` and `weekly` may be copied to `/etc/cron.daily` and `/etc/cron.weekly` to be run by `anacron` which must be installed (but `cronie` or equivalent).
+* `--cron={period}` adds an anacron job to add snapshots at the given period with appropriate defaulted `-s` and `-L` or you can specify those
+  * job is stored in `/etc/cron.{period}/{period}.snaps`
+  * each time the job is run, its output goes to `/tmp/.my-snaps-{period}.txt`
+  * removal of the job is done manually

 ---